CesarBear/MakeCppServer/Interview.md

   3. How enthusiastic are you about the role

 > Well, as you can see, if I were hired for this job, this is exactly my first job.
 After going to school day by day for like 17 years, I want to apply those learnings in a more practical way and face challenges, then overcome them with a bunch of people
 > In addition, I have watched the video about your winning of the innovation award of 2023, which left me a deep impression.
 With your products, people can lock and unlock their car as easily as unlocking their phone.
 That's amazing and cool!
+> We all know that BrainLab is a company focusing on developing software-based technology of health care.
+And I believe health care is the area always in a rise.
+> Regarding this position, it is pretty cool to dive into the whole cycle, from concepts to implementations and I want to bring my part into that.
+> By the way, I also noticed that there are two bases in China, respectively in Hongkong and in Beijing.
+What a coincidence, I just live in Shenzhen City, where I can take bus to Hongkong. hhhh
 > Regarding this position, I want to develop the same thing or even cooler with the whole team and bring my part to your side

 ## Where do you see yourself in 5 years?